 At the June 12, 2007 the Planning Board held a public hearing regarding the proposed text amendment.
 The petitioner (Neocraft Signs) spoke in favor of the proposed change further recommended that the Planning Board further reduce the time from five (5) seconds, as Staff had supported, to two (2) seconds.
 The Planning Board was supportive of the proposed text amendment (as supported by Staff) and voted 4-0-0 in favor of sending a recommendation to the City Council to approve the proposed Ordinance Amendment.

 REQUESTED ACTION:

-Motion for acceptance of first reading
+Motion for acceptance of second reading and final passage.

 VOTE: